fysoul17/google_maps_place_picker/README.md

 autocompleteTypes | List\<String\> | The types of place results to return.
 See [Place Types](https://developers.google.com/places/web-service/autocomplete#place_types). strictbounds | bool | Returns only those places that are strictly within the region defined by location and radius. region | String | region — The region code, specified as a ccTLD (country code top-level domain) two-character value.
 Most ccTLD codes are identical to ISO 3166-1 codes, with some exceptions.
 This parameter will only influence, not fully restrict, search results.
-If more relevant results exist outside of the specified region, they may be included. **When this parameter is used, the country name is omitted from the resulting formatted_address for results in the specified region.**
+If more relevant results exist outside of the specified region, they may be included. **When this parameter is used, the country name is omitted from the resulting formatted_address for results in the specified region.** selectInitialPosition | bool | Whether to display selected place on initial map load.
+Defaults to false.

 [More info](https://developers.google.com/places/web-service/autocomplete) about autocomplete search at Google document.